-By assuming that general relativity is the right theory of gravitation, the DE pressure must be sufficiently negative to make the sum $\rho +3p$ negative in order to produce an accelerated expansion of the Universe.
-Dark energy is frequently characterized by the equation of state (EoS) parameter (the ratio between its pressure and its energy density) $w=p/\rho c^2$ which can be constant or time-dependent.
-Such a phenomenological approach enccompasses vacuum energy ($w=-1$), scalar fields ($-1\le w\le 1$) \cite{quintessence}, phantom fields ($w<-1$) \cite{phantom} and many other forms of exotic matter.
-If, in fact, the acceleration of the Universe is due to some type of dark energy, the big issue that must be answered is: what is dark energy?
-Vacuum energy, some type of scalar matter or even some form of more exotic matter?
-Observational data are not enough to allow us decide between the different types of dark energy since most of proposed models are able to adjust the data seamlessly.
-We therefore need to go deeper in theory in order to achieve a better understanding of the mechanisms behind the cosmic acceleration.
+Collectively, all models that invokes additional sources of energy to explain the cosmic acceleration are called dark energy (DE) (see \cite{copeland} for a review).
+The easiest way to implement dark energy is through a dark energy fluid.
+By assuming that general relativity is the correct theory of gravitation, the pressure of a DE fluid must be sufficiently negative to make the sum $\sum_i(\rho_i +3p_i/c^2)$ negative in order to produce an accelerated expansion of the Universe.
+Dark energy fluids are frequently characterized by the equation of state (EoS) parameter (the ratio between its pressure and its energy density) $w=p_{{\rm DE}}/\rho_{{\rm DE}} c^2$ which can be constant or time-dependent.
+Such a phenomenological approach mimics the vacuum energy\footnote{It should be stressed that the link between the zero point energy of all matter fields filling the Universe and the cosmological constant comes from a semi-classical quantization process where quantum effects are taken into account only in the energy-momentum tensor.
+Since a fluid with EoS $p=-\rho c^2$ acts in the field equations in the same way as the zero point energy contribution, vacuum energy is commonly termed as dark energy.
+But, in spite of its mathematical equivalence, a dark energy fluid with a EoS $p=-\rho c^2$ is physically distinct from vacuum energy.} ($w=-1$), scalar fields ($-1\le w(t)\le 1$), phantom fields ($w(t)<-1$) and many other forms of exotic matter.
+Although quintessential ($-1\le w(t)\le 1$) and phantom fluids ($w(t)<-1$) act, respectively, in the same way as the canonical and phantom scalar fields in Einstein's equations, it should be stressed that fluids and fields are two physically different things.
+For instance, while the sound speed of a dark energy fluid $c_s^2=\partial p_{{\rm DE}}/\partial\rho_{{\rm DE}}$ can evolve with time, the sound speed of a quintessence (phantom) scalar field is always equal to $c^2$ ($-c^2$) \cite{linder_scherrer, mukhanov}.
+In fact, if the acceleration of the Universe is due to some type of dark energy, the great issue that must be answered is: what is dark energy?
+It is the vacuum energy, some type of scalar matter or even some form of more exotic matter?
+Observational data are not enough to allow us to decide between different kinds of dark energy since most of the proposed models are able to adjust the data seamlessly.
+We therefore need to go deeper into theory in order to achieve a better understanding of the mechanisms behind the cosmic acceleration.
 In this direction, thermal physics is of particular importance in dark energy studies.
-The laws of thermodynamics are based on experimental evidence and apply to all types of macroscopic system.
-Unlike classical mechanics or electromagnetism, thermodynamics does not predict specific numerical values of observables.
+The laws of thermodynamics are based on experimental evidence and they apply to all types of macroscopic systems.
+Unlike classical mechanics or electromagnetism, thermodynamics does not predict specific numerical values for observables.
 Thermodynamics sets limits on physical processes.
-The power of thermodynamics is its generality.
-Therefore, exploring the thermodynamic behavior of the cosmic fluids that pervade the Universe may be a line of attack for unveiling the nature of the contends of the Universe, particularly the hypothetical DE fluid.
-For example, the positiveness of the entropy may be one of the main weapons for imposing bounds on the EoS parameter of dark energy \cite{entropy_positiveness}.
-Applying the laws of thermodynamics to the dark energy fluid can help us to constrain or even to rule out dark energy models.
-Below we perform this task.
+The power of thermodynamics resides in its generality.
+Therefore, to explore the thermodynamical behavior of the cosmic fluids that pervade our Universe may be a line of attack for unveiling the nature of the content of the Universe, particularly the hypothetical DE fluid.
+For example, the positiveness of the entropy may be one of the main weapons to impose bounds on the EoS parameter of dark energy fluids\cite{entropy_positiveness}.
+To apply the laws of thermodynamics to the dark energy fluid theory can help us to constrain, or even to rule out some dark energy fluid models.
+Below we will carry out this task.